 5. Avoid sitting on the mat with your back to the picture of O Sensei or the kamiza.
 Also, do not lean against the walls or sit with your legs stretched out.
 (Either sit in seiza or cross- legged.)

-6. Remove watches, rings and other jewelry before practice.
+6. Remove watches, rings and other jewellery before practice.

-7. Do not bring food, gum, or beverages with you into the dojo.
+7. Do not bring food, gum, or beverages with you into the dojo, except water during the summer months.

 8. Please keep your finger and toe nails cut short.